Go Micro is a framework for distributed systems development.

-RPC Communication - Synchronous request/response with support for bidirectional streaming.
+RPC Client/Server - RPC based request/response with support for bidirectional streaming.
 We provide an abstraction for synchronous communication.
 A request made to a service will be automatically resolved, load balanced, dialled and streamed.

 Async Messaging - PubSub is built in as a first class citizen for asynchronous communication and event driven architectures.
 Event notifications are a core pattern in micro service development.
 The default messaging system is a HTTP event message broker.